NEOZEO64/hivecom/README.md

 <img src="./img/Gateway.jpg" width="40%">

-Small device in the school that receives the LoRa Message broadcasted from the IoT node.
+Small device in the school that receives the LoRa message broadcasted from the IoT node.
 It is connected to the school WiFi and uploads beehive & maintenance data to my Influx database.

 Features:
 - Left-button function: See most recent uploaded sensor values